Memory-Efficient Large Language Models for Program Repair with Semantic-Guided Patch Generation

-~ Fixing software bugs is a complex and time-consuming task for developers~\cite{winter2022developers}.
-Automated Program Repair (APR)\cite{goues2019automated, gao2022program} has emerged as a promising solution to alleviate this burden by automatically repairing bugs.
-Over the past two decades, APR has seen significant advancements \cite{kim2013automatic, mechtaev2016angelix, le2016history, le2017s3, liu2019tbar, ghanbari2019practical, chen2019sequencer, koyuncu2020fixminer, le2021usability, zhu2021syntax, xia2022less, selfAPR2022}, with practical applications in the software industry~\cite{winter2022towards, kirbas2021introduction, marginean2019sapfix, bader2019getafix}. \thanh{edit to discuss why we focus on open source models} Recently, the rise of Large Language Models (LLMs), pre-trained on vast datasets, has further advanced APR, opening a new era of LLM-based APR~\cite{silva2023repairllama, xia2023aprllm, jiang2023impact}.
-LLM-based techniques typically adapt models for APR either through fine-tuning on APR-specific datasets~\cite{silva2023repairllama, jiang2023impact, huang2023empirical, paul2023enhancing, zhang2022coditt5, zirak2024improving} or by using prompting with commercial models~\cite{bouzenia2024repairagent, yin2024thinkrepair}.
+Recently, the surge of Large Language Models (LLMs), pre-trained on vast datasets, has further advanced APR, opening a new era of LLM-based APR~\cite{silva2023repairllama, xia2023aprllm, jiang2023impact}.
+LLM-based APR typically adapts models for APR either through fine-tuning on APR-specific datasets~\cite{silva2023repairllama, jiang2023impact, huang2023empirical, paul2023enhancing, zhang2022coditt5, zirak2024improving} or by using prompting with commercial models~\cite{bouzenia2024repairagent, yin2024thinkrepair}.
 In this study, we focus on fine-tuning approaches, as prompting often relies on closed-source and commercial models like ChatGPT, which lack transparency, hindering reproducibility in open science and raising data privacy concerns.